 Currently holding the number one best-selling spot on Amazon, Tomlyn is affordable and efficient at keeping your cat from developing hairballs.
 The company is famous for its varied vet-approved supplements and antioxidants for felines and canines.

 Their laxatone contains Omega 3, 6, and 9 fatty acids, light mineral oils, and white petrolatum.
 It comes with tuna flavor in a 4.25-oz tube for oral intake.

-The anti-hairball laxatone is effective when it comes to preventing and treating hairballs and is 100% pet-safe for daily usage.
+The anti-hairball laxatone is effective in preventing and treating hairballs and is 100% pet-safe for daily usage.
 Its veterinary standard is only one of its numerous advantages.
 Moreover, it can also be used to cure constipation.

 The only downside to this product is that it shouldn’t be used on pregnant cats.
 Furthermore, if your fluffy pal is already suffering from a health issue, you should consult with your vet before administering it due to the risks of the petrolatum ingredient.